A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-The high level idea of ABP is as follows.
-At each time step, a worker is either doing useful work (call it a \defn{work step}), or stealing including failed steal attempts (call it a \defn{steal step}).
+At each time step, a worker is either doing useful work, i.e., executing a node (call it a \defn{work step}), or stealing including failed steal attempts (call it a \defn{steal step}).
 The total number of work steps across all workers is bounded by $\work$, because if the workers have collectively spent $\work$ time steps doing useful work, the computation would be done.
 Thus, the key is to bound the number of steal steps.
-As long as we can bound the number of steal steps to $O(P\spa)$, the bound follows.
-This is because the execution time on $P$ workers is the number of total steps divided by $P$.
+As long as we can bound the number of steal steps to $O(P\spa)$, the bound follows, since the execution time on $P$ workers is the number of total steps divided by $P$.

+Informally, the intuition of the analysis is as follows.
+The non-empty deques contain nodes ready to be executed; in particular, there is some node that is ``critical'' --- a node on the span and if executed the span will decrease by one.
+Due to how work stealing operates, such a critical node must be at the head of some deque.
+Thus, after $O(P)$ steal attempts (since each deque has $1/P$ probability to be stolen from), the critical node is likely to be executed.
+Thus, after $O(P\spa)$ steal attempts, we exhaust the span, thereby bounding the steal steps.

-The ABP analysis uses a potential function formulation to bound the total number of steal steps.
-The work item in a worker's deque has certain amount of potential, defined as a function of both the span of the computation and the ``depth'' of the work item in the computation --- roughly speaking, one can think of the potential function as, ``how far away the work item is from the end of the computation.''
-Due to the way work-stealing operates --- always steal from the top of the deque and push the spawning parent onto the bottom --- it maintains what we call the \defn{top-heavy deques}: the work item on top of a non-empty deque constitutes a constant fraction of the overall potential of the deque.
-Moreover, after $O(P)$ steal attempts, with constant probability, the overall potential of the computation decreases by a constant fraction.
-The intuition is that, after that many steals, the work items on top of non-empty deques are likely get stolen and executed, thereby decreasing the potential by a constant fraction.
+To show this formally, the ABP analysis uses a potential function formulation to bound the total number of steal steps.
+The nodes pushed onto a worker's deque are all ready to be executed and has certain amount of potential, defined as a function of both the span of the computation and the ``depth'' of the node in the dag --- roughly speaking, one can think of the potential function as, ``how far away the node is from the end of the computation.''
+Due to the way work-stealing operates, it maintains a property called the \defn{top-heavy deques}\footnote{In the ABP analysis~\cite{AroraBlPl98}, they refer to the head of the deque as its ``top'' and the tail as its ``bottom,'' and hence the name of the lemma.} (Lemma $6$ in \cite{AroraBlPl98}): the node at the head of a non-empty deque constitutes a constant fraction of the overall potential of the deque.
+Moreover, after $O(P)$ steal attempts, with constant probability, the overall potential of the computation decreases by a constant fraction (Lemmas $7$ and $8$ in \cite{AroraBlPl98}).
+The intuition is that, after that many steals, the critical node at the head of some deque are likely to get stolen and executed, thereby decreasing the potential by a constant fraction.
 Since the computation started out with certain amount of potential, defined in terms of the span of the computation, there cannot be more than $O(P\spa)$ steal attempts before the potential reaches $0$ (i.e., the computation ends).